pertti-hallikainen/pertti-hallikainen.github.io/site/content/en/page/politik.md

 Employment brings security to individuals and thus to all residents.
 When the employment and economic development services (TE-services) are transferred from the state to the city, we must seize the opportunity and usher the expertise of our TE-workers, find new routes of open-minded co-operation and new opportunities and work for our over 23000 unemployed people.
 Work should not be a privilege, and it should not be as cumbersome to mold a career path for yourself, be it part-time, temporary or whether in the public, private or the third sector.
 To improve work-life balance and share work evenly, the city could offer a 4-day work week for workers where applicable.

 Safety is also created by functional social and health services, substance abuse services and prevention of homelessness.
 Tampere should increase the capacity of shelters for victims of domestic abuse.

-For the county election, I recommend you check out [the candidates set by Pirkanmaan Vihreät](https://www.pirkanmaanvihreat.fi/embed/aluevaalit-ehdokkaat/?kieli=fi&vaali=aluevaalit-2025&alue=pirkanmaa).
+For the county election, check out [the candidates set by Pirkanmaan Vihreät](https://www.pirkanmaanvihreat.fi/embed/aluevaalit-ehdokkaat/?kieli=fi&vaali=aluevaalit-2025&alue=pirkanmaa).